azrulhasni/bluegreen/README.md

 -   It will take 10 minutes for all the 500 threads to be initialized and is now load testing our application

 -   After that 10 minutes is up, run the database change scripts above.
+Use DBeaver and point to the database node with port 26258.

 -   In my humble laptop, the update to the database will take over an hour.
 Once the test is terminated, collect the latency data and plot its distribution